Holger Ziegler

-Holger Ziegler (born December 15, 1974 in Jackson Heights, Queens, New York) is a professor of social work at the Faculty of Education at Bielefeld University.
-He was a member of the Research Training Group Youth Welfare and Social Services in Transition of the German Research Foundation (2000–2003), Fellow at the Department of Criminology at Keele University (UK) (2003) and Assistant Professor of Special Education at Westfälische Wilhelms University Münster.
-He has been a member of the academic advisory board of the German Soccer League since 2010; of the North Rhine-Westphalia research school Education and Capability (since 2008) and member of the Human Development and Capability Association (HDCA) and since 2010 speaker of the HDCA Thematic Group on Education.
+Holger Ziegler (born December 15, 1974, in Jackson Heights, Queens, New York) is a professor of social work at the Faculty of Education at Bielefeld University.
+He was a member of the Research Training Group Youth Welfare and Social Services in Transition of the German Research Foundation (2000–2003), Fellow at the Department of Criminology at Keele University (UK) (2003), and an assistant professor of special education at Westfälische Wilhelms University Münster.

+Since 2008, he has been a member of the North Rhine-Westphalia research school Education and Capability, and since 2010, a member of the academic advisory board of the German Soccer League.
+He is also a member of the Human Development and Capability Association (HDCA), and since 2010, has served as the speaker of the HDCA Thematic Group on Education.

 Academia

 His main research fields are deviancy and social problems, research on social capital, impact research, inequality, and well-being.